Preston882/Coding-Practicum-Course-Examples/README.md

 <h1>• MAD</h1>
 > A separate class called "Mobile app Development" I will be creating mobile apps for developers to communicate with each other, also giving tips and votes on developer projects.
 <h1>• Remote work</h1>
-  '''
-    During this time, I not only got the opportunity to work and develop my sites/projects from home, but if I had problems I had the ability to come in and ask for that help.
+> During this time, I not only got the opportunity to work and develop my sites/projects from home, but if I had problems I had the ability to come in and ask for that help.
-  '''
 <h1>• Season Tickets app</h1>
-  '''
-    As I looked more into coding/developing, I was given the opportunity to develop a seasons tickets app for dobyns-bennett
+> As I looked more into coding/developing, I was given the opportunity to develop a seasons tickets app for dobyns-bennet.
-  '''
 <h1>• Developer Blog</h1>
-  '''
-    Once again learning the beginning's of how to be a successful developer, I created a developer blog for the progress I made for that current class.
+> Once again learning the beginning's of how to be a successful developer, I created a developer blog for the progress I made for that current class.
 I then took a break from it due to Covid-19 issues and virtual work complications, however, I have recently returned to it as it will be my Online Portfolio.
-  '''